Digital-Theatre/help/README.md

 # Documentation

-> This website contains documentation to assist you with <a href="https://www.digitaltheatreplus.com">Digital Theatre+</a>.
+> This website contains documentation to assist you with [digitaltheatreplus.com](https://www.digitaltheatreplus.com).

 Please refer to the sidebar for available information.